Sheetal28Sharma/Sales-Insights-Dashboard/README.md

                   * End result - (What do you want to achieve)
                   * Success Criteria - (Cost optimization and time save)

--**AIMS Grid** -
+**AIMS Grid**  -
-1. -**Purpose**:- To unlock sales insights that are not visible before for the sales them for decision support and automate them to reduced manual time spent in data gathering.
+1. **Purpose**:- To unlock sales insights that are not visible before for the sales them for decision support and automate them to reduced manual time spent in data gathering.

-2. -**Stakeholders** :-
+2. ### Stakeholders :-

                 - Sales Director
                 - Marketing Team